UBC-LA-Hackathon/student-dashboard/README.md

 There are many volunteers here who are happy to answer any questions you have.

-And if you are already comfortable with some of the technology we're using, please help your neighbours!
+And if you're already comfortable with some of the technology we're using, please help your neighbours!

 ## 📅 Schedule
 ### Friday, March 12